reprise99/mddrguidance/README.md

 A blog from the Microsoft Detection and Response Team on issues seen in Active Directory in real life compromises

 #### [Certified Pre-owned](https://posts.specterops.io/certified-pre-owned-d95910965cd2)
-A blog covering common misconfigurations in ADCS that allow domain domination
+A blog from SpecterOps covering common misconfigurations in ADCS that allow domain domination

 #### [Locksmith](https://github.com/TrimarcJake/Locksmith)
-Locksmith is a lightweight tool that queries ADCS and can detect and remediate misconfigurations
+Locksmith is a lightweight tool developed by Trimarc security that queries ADCS and can detect and remediate misconfigurations

 ### Insufficient device security controls